-Some sources indicate that today, 115 companies manufacture chewing gums in 30 countries (41 of them in the United States only!).
-In many stores that sell chewing gum, you can find more than 30 different chewing gum brands!
+Some sources indicate that today, 115 companies manufacture chewing gums in 30 countries (41 in the United States only!).
+You can find more than 30 different chewing gum brands in many stores that sell chewing gum!

 There are some fantastic statistics about chewing gum: